The InBody goes beyond your scale weight!

 Inbody testing is included in all Initial Assessments for those who wish to take advantage.
 Repeat testing is recommended every 4-8 weeks to measure changes until your goals are met.

 The dietitian at Nutrition Dynamix helped me find out the best weight for me after assessing my body fat and muscle.
-I was surprised it was higher than I thought.
-Just because I was a certain height, didn't mean I had to weight the same as everyone else!— Kim B., Longmont
+I was surprised it was higher than I thought!
+Just because I was a certain height, didn't mean I had to weigh the same as everyone else!— Kim B., Longmont